Kristi Leskinen: Early life

-Leskinen was born in 1981 and grew up in Uniontown, Pennsylvania near Seven Springs Mountain Resort and Hidden Valley Resort.
-She seemed to master every sport she came in contact with.
-For example, she learned to pole vault two weeks before Regional’s her senior year of high school and she ended up setting a school record while qualifying for the State Championships.
+Leskinen was born in 1981 and grew up in Uniontown, Pennsylvania, near Seven Springs Mountain Resort and Hidden Valley Resort.
+She learned to pole vault two weeks before Regionals her senior year of high school; she set a school record while qualifying for the State Championships.
 In addition, she was the Western Pennsylvania breaststroke champion.

 Leskinen’s favorite sports growing up were skiing and wakeboarding.
 She won the first mogul contest she entered and she was being groomed to compete in the Olympics as a teenager.
 Moguls did not offer the freedom she craved, so she switched to wakeboarding.
 She took second in the US Wakeboard Nationals and fourth at the World Championship.
-In 2000, while attending the US Open, she spotted some pros having a practice session on a rail.
-It was the freedom she always looked for in skiing.
-She realized that freeskiing is more challenging than wakeboarding so she chose a career on the snow.
+In 2000, while attending the US Open, she spotted some pros having a practice session on a rail and decided to learn freestyle skiing.

 Professional career

-In her first US Open, Leskinen was the only women doing the Big Air event and one of the handful of women participating on the Superpipe.
+In her first US Open, Leskinen was the only woman doing the Big Air event and one of the handful of women participating on the Superpipe.
 By 2004, the sport had grown and the US Open had 40 athletes participating in the Superpipe, the largest of its kind in the world.
 She took second place.

 Leskinen realized that videos reach a bigger audience than a single contest.
 She started filming all over the world.

 In 2005, she took bronze at the Winter X Games as well as a silver at the World Championship in the Halfpipe.
 In the same year, she placed first at the Gravity Games Halfpipe.
 Since that season, she has had many notable performances such as second place in the North American Open in 2008, third place in the European Open in 2008, and second in the Aspen Open in 2009.